jcshott/Congressional_Money_Trail/README.md

 ##Backend and Database

 Python runs the backend of Congressional Money Trail.
-Given the amount of data and speed necessary to deliver information to the DOM, queries are done in both SQLAlchemy and raw SQL with indices added to the database to further increase querying speed.
-In addition much of the information and calculations needed to form the JSON object for the D3 visualization are pushed to Python rather than multiple queries.
+Given the amount of data and speed necessary to deliver information to the DOM, I originally made my queries with both SQLAlchemy and raw SQL with indices added to the database to further increase querying speed.
+In addition I had much of the information and calculations needed to form the JSON object for the D3 visualization are pushed to Python rather than multiple queries.

+*Update (March, 2016):* After noticing the data was being delivered slowly to the DOM in production, I have since created a new JSON column in the Legislator table that holds the necessary information.
+The JSON object is now created and loaded when you seed the database.

+This means I will need to take that into account when I write an update function to update numbers when new data is available.